-10.1 The duties of the AC include:

-- reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the company and any announcements relating to the company's financial performance; - (b) reviewing at least annually the adequacy and effectiveness of the company's internal controls and risk management systems; - reviewing the assurance (c) from the CEO and the CFO on the financial records and financial statements:
+Provisions of the Code of the Code Corporate Governance Report 10.1 The duties of the AC include: The AC is authorised to investigate any matter falling within its written terms of reference and has full access to and co-operation of the Management.
+The (a) reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the company and internal auditors. any announcements relating to the company's financial performance; Further to the above, the AC has an explicit authority to investigate any matter within its terms of reference and is authorised to obtain independent professional advice.
+It has full access to and co-operation of the Management and reasonable resources to enable it to discharge its duties (b) reviewing at least annually the adequacy and effectiveness of any other person to attend its meetings. the company's internal controls and risk management systems; (c) reviewing the assurance from the CEO and the CFO on the financial records and financial statements;